 SURVEY: What did you think of this edition?
 Let us know in our feedback survey here!

-In the latest edition of This Week in Climate, we analyze the US presidential candidates' stance on climate.
+In today's edition of This Week in Climate, we look at the plastics treaty that wasn’t.